Oblivion (Terrorvision song): Release and reception

 On 28 March 1994, "Oblivion" was issued as the lead single from How to Make Friends and Influence People.
 When the album was released on 18 April 1994, "Oblivion" appeared as the second track.
 According to AllMusic reviewer Leslie Mathew, the song is a satirical critique on "squatter hippies".
 Upon the single's release, Music & Media magazine likened the song to the Smithereens' "Top of the Pops" (1991) and called it "hard-to-forget" with "instant 'got-ya' quality".
 Danny Martin of WhatCulture praised the song's chorus, referring to it as "singalong perfection", as well as Tony Wright's vocals, calling them a "perfect vessel" for the track's offbeat lyrics.

 On 3 April 1994, the single debuted at number 47 on the UK Singles Chart.
 The following week, it rose to its highest position of number 21, becoming Terrorvision's highest-charting single in the UK until February 1996, when "Perseverance" reached number five.
 "Oblivion" spent six weeks on the UK Singles Chart and is the band's second-longest-charting single in the UK, after 1999's "Tequila".
 Its British sales registered on the Eurochart Hot 100, peaking at number 72 on the issue dated 30 April 1994.
-In Australia, "Oblivion" is Terrorvision's only song to enter the top 100 of the ARIA Singles Chart, reaching number 65 in mid-1994.
+In Australia, "Oblivion" was released on 20 June 1994 and became Terrorvision's only song to enter the top 100 of the ARIA Singles Chart, reaching number 65 that September.